 Unlike its competitors, Shipt requires a membership fee ($99 per year or $10.99 per month), but there are fewer fees to have to navigate.
 There’s also no minimum for orders.
 Orders over $35 have free delivery, and orders under $35 carry a $7 delivery fee.
 In areas where alcohol delivery is available, there may be a $7 delivery fee.
-As of September 2021, Shipt is available in more than 5,000 cities in the contiguous United States.
+As of January 2023, Shipt is available in major cities across the contiguous U.S.

 Shipt also offers excellent 24/7 customer service support; you can contact the help team by email, phone, or live chat.